2025–26 Michigan State Spartans men's basketball team: Roster

 On June 13, 2025, the team announced that senior walk-on Nick Sanders, son of football great Barry Sanders, was given a scholarship.

 Schedule and results

-The Spartans will once again participate in the Champions Classic.
-The Spartans will participate in the Fort Myers Tip-Off for the first time.
 On July 24, 2025, the school announced that they would play an exhibition game against UConn.
 On August 27, it was announced that MSU would play Arkansas in East Lansing on November 8.
 MSU's full schedule was announced on September 18.
+The Spartans once again participated in the Champions Classic, and for the first time participated in the Fort Myers Tip-Off, winning the 2025 tournament.